Alec Ross (author): Government service

-During the 2008 presidential campaign, Ross played a key role in developing then-Sen. Barack Obama's technology and innovation plan, convening more than 500 advisors in the process of cultivating the candidate's innovation agenda.
+During the 2008 presidential campaign, Ross played a role in developing then-Sen. Barack Obama's technology and innovation plan serving as the Convener for the Technology & Media Policy Committee.

 In April 2009, Ross joined the State Department as Senior Advisor on Innovation.
-Hillary Clinton described his work by saying that "Alec Ross has been my right hand on all that we're doing for internet freedom."
-Alec worked with Hillary Clinton instituting Civil Society 2.0.

-Through his work at the State Department, Ross institutionalized ways to use Web video and social networking sites.
-In 2009 he told U.S. News & World Report, "It's about how can you reach large numbers of people who otherwise would be difficult to impossible to reach."
-Ross argued that governments using modern communications technologies can be more creative and responsive in how they enable people to engage directly with each other and with other countries.

-Ross also drove efforts to aid other countries through digital development initiatives like wiring schools, adding wireless capacity to public works, text-message reminders to HIV patients, and leap frogging communities from cash culture to mobile banking.
-During the Libyan uprising, Ross drove the State Department's efforts to "restore communication networks in rebel-held territories such as Benghazi, working with the late Amb.
-Chris Stevens, to fight the Internet blackout imposed by Libyan leader Muammar al-Qaddafi."
-Ross' team also "provided communications technologies to opposition members in the Syrian border areas and trained NGOs on how to avoid the regime's censorship and cyber snooping."

-During his tenure at the State Department, Ross was a vocal critic of efforts to control or surveil the internet.
+Ross was regarded as a "tech guru" at the State Department, recognized by then-Secretary of State Hillary Clinton as her "right hand" on efforts to promote "internet freedom".
+Ross focused on ways to improve government use of Web video and social networking sites for diplomacy, as well as ways to engage the modern public.
+While working as Senior Advisor on Innovation, Ross worked on initiatives such as wiring schools, adding wireless capacity to public works, text-message reminders to HIV patients, and assisting community transitions to mobile banking.
+Ross received a Distinguished Honor Award for his work at the State Department.

 In addition to concerns over countries increasing surveillance capabilities, Ross highlighted cases where businesses prioritized profit motives over the potential harms of technologies.
 In 2011, he publicly "criticised the developers of internet surveillance equipment who were willing to sell their services to repressive regimes and allow governments to censor their citizens.”

-Political career
+In 2023, Ross was appointed to serve on the Maryland Economic Council by Governor Wes Moore.

+Politics

 In April 2017, Ross launched a campaign for the Democratic nomination for Governor of Maryland in 2018.
 In February 2018 he announced as his running mate Julie Verratti, a craft brewery co-owner, former Senior Advisor at the Small Business Administration, and LGBT political activist.
 In June 2018, Ross finished seventh in the nine candidate Democratic primary with 2.4% of the votes.

 Personal life

-Ross lives in Baltimore, Maryland and in Italy with his wife, Felicity, and their three children: Colton, Tehle, and Sawyer.
+Ross lives in Baltimore, Maryland and in Italy with his wife and their three children.